 - In November 2010, the Fed began QE2, in which it purchased $600 billion in U.S. Treasury bonds.

 - QE3, began in September 2012 when the Fed commenced purchasing $40 billion of additional mortgage-backed securities per month.
 This amount was increased in December 2012 to $85 billion per month.
 The Fed stated that, when economic conditions permit, it will begin tapering (or reducing the monthly purchases).
-By October 2014, the Fed had announced the final $15 billion purchase of bonds, ending Quantitative Easing.
+By October 2014, the Fed had announced the final $15 billion bond purchase, ending Quantitative Easing.

-The quantitative easing policies adopted by the Federal Reserve (and by other central banks around the world) are usually thought of as temporary emergency measures.
-If these steps are, indeed, to be temporary, then the Federal Reserve will need to stop making these additional loans and sell off the financial securities it has accumulated.
+We usually think of the quantitative easing policies that the Federal Reserve adopted (as did other central banks around the world) as temporary emergency measures.
+If these steps are to be temporary, then the Federal Reserve will need to stop making these additional loans and sell off the financial securities it has accumulated.
 The concern is that the process of quantitative easing may prove more difficult to reverse than it was to enact.
 The evidence suggests that QE1 was somewhat successful, but that QE2 and QE3 have been less so.

 Fast forward to March 2020, when the Fed under the leadership of Jerome Powell promised another round of asset purchases which was dubbed by some as “QE4,” intended once again to provide liquidity to a distressed financial system in the wake of the pandemic.
 This round was much faster, increasing Fed assets by $2 trillion in just a few months.
 Recently, the Fed has begun to slow down the purchase of these assets once again through a taper, and the pace of the tapering is expected to increase through 2022.
 But as of the end of 2021, total Fed assets exceed $8 trillion, compared to $4 trillion in February 2020.